Language

 The Company continues to promote supply chain improvement as required by laws and customers in order to eliminate the use of conflict minerals in its supply chain.

-3. Compliance rate of using non-conflict minerals qualified suppliers for raw materials and products: 100%.
-VIEW CONFLICT MINERALS MANAGEMENT REPORT
+3. Compliance rate of using qualified smelters and refineries for raw materials and products: 100% VIEW CONFLICT MINERALS MANAGEMENT REPORT

 Conflict Mineral Management Policy

-• The Company promises that the smelters from which it purchases 3TG and cobalt materials are Responsible Minerals Initiative (RMI) certified smelters or customer-approved smelters.
+• The Company promises that the smelters from which it responsibly purchases minerals are Responsible Minerals Initiative (RMI) certified smelters or customer-approved smelters.

 • The Company promises to follow the OECD due diligence guidelines to conduct due diligence on its supply chain.